JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 *can be the base of which language should be translated
-*The detection is done by the help of textblob library
+*The detection is done by the help of textblob library *Seems de(Germany) is very valuable to be translated

 ****